CyberFlameGO/svnpython/Doc/library/urllib2.rst

    :func:`urllib.urlencode` function takes a mapping or sequence of 2-tuples and returns a string in this format.

-   The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).
-This actually only works for HTTP, HTTPS, FTP and FTPS connections.
+   The optional *timeout* parameter specifies a timeout in seconds for the connection attempt (if not specified, or passed as None, the global default timeout setting will be used).
+This actually only work for HTTP, HTTPS, FTP and FTPS connections.

    This function returns a file-like object with two additional methods:

-   * :meth:`geturl` --- return the URL of the resource retrieved, commonly used to determine if a redirect was followed
+   * :meth:`geturl` --- return the URL of the resource retrieved

-   * :meth:`info` --- return the meta-information of the page, such as headers, in the form of an ``httplib.HTTPMessage`` instance (see `Quick Reference to HTTP Headers <http://www.cs.tut.fi/~jkorpela/http.html>`_)
+   * :meth:`info` --- return the meta-information of the page, as a dictionary-like object

    Raises :exc:`URLError` on errors.